-Applications for the Sixth Form should be made directly to the school using the application form available from the school or from the school's website.
-Completed application forms must be returned to the school by 1 March 2022.
+Applications for the Sixth Form should be made directly to the school using the application form available from the school's website.
+Completed application forms must be returned to the school by 1 March 2023.

-Cardinal Newman Catholic School welcomes applications from external students aged 16 or 17 years old in September 2021 for admission into Year 12 in September 2021.
+Cardinal Newman Catholic School welcomes applications from external students aged 16 or 17 years old in September 2023 for admission into Year 12 in September 2023.
 Cardinal Newman School does not accept new applications from students aged 18 +.